-As the automotive industry shifts to accommodate consumer preferences, inventory and merchandising practices are also shifting.
+As the industry shifts to accommodate consumer preferences, inventory and merchandising practices are also shifting.
 Digital retailing is designed to do some of the purchase steps online and many of these shifts also help to make it more effective, but fully automated eCommerce enables an end-to-end consumer purchase experience that requires no manual intervention from the retailer.

-There are key areas of transformation needed for retailers to successfully enable eCommerce.
-We will explore how retailers need to evolve merchandising and inventory practices to successfully sell fully online.
+As the leading provider of the many solutions required to deliver an eCommerce experience, Cox Automotive is exploring key areas of transformation needed for retailers to successfully enable eCommerce.
+Here are some ways retailers must evolve merchandising and inventory practices to successfully sell fully online.